weiks/flatfooted/README.md

   - Auto-redirect: No
   - Use search page: No
   - Double-hop: No
-  - There's a "first item" per category and then there's a table.
-I'm using the table results.
-Is this ok?
-Answer: Yes
-  - There are various types of prices mixed ("wholesale", "online", "unit", and maybe others).
-I'm trying to get all of them.
-  - Some URLs returned by the site are using the `;` character in the URL and that's causing some fields to move in the spreadsheet.
   - There are no identifiers in the first/main table, so the fields can move around without ourselves knowing apriori where they will be.
 We need some kind of dynamic parsing for this (check each field until we find the word